 The recipe you’ll find below is already gluten-free and vegetarian as written.
 Here are some adjustments and substitutions you can make to help it fit your other dietary requirements:

 Yes!
-Homemade smoothies with the right ingredients are incredibly healthy for you.
-Use antioxidant-packed fruit, milk, protein-filled yogurt, and any other nutritious add-ins.
-However, fruit smoothies can be relatively high in sugar and carbs, so they may not be suited for diabetics or those on a low-carb diet.
+Smoothies with spinach and fresh fruits are incredibly healthy for you.
+Use antioxidant-packed fruit, protein-full milk and yogurt, and any other nutritious add-ins for more benefits like healthy fats and vitamin K. Smoothies, however, can be relatively high in sugar and carbs, so they may not be suited for diabetics or those on a low-carb diet.
+Learn how smoothies are healthy.

 Expert Tips and Tricks

-- Use a combo of fresh and frozen fruits.
-This makes it easier to blend together.
+- Mix it up.
+Use a combo of fresh and frozen fruits, which makes for easier blending.

-- Freeze fruit when in season.
+- Plan ahead.
 Stock up on fresh pineapple and mango in the summer months and freeze it to use all year round.

-- Take a taste before sweetening.
+- Taste first.
+Test the smoothie before sweetening.
 Mango and pineapple are naturally pretty sweet so you may or may not need any additional sweetener.

 - Load it with greens.
 Start off with 1 cup of leafy greens and then keep increasing it.
 You can probably add in 2 cups without much difference in taste.

-- Switch up the greens.
+- Switch it up.
 Try different types of greens.
 Good options are kale, Swiss chard, or arugula.

 More Frozen Fruit Smoothies

-Learn the basics for How to Make a Fruit Smoothie, or check out one of these simple recipes:
+Once you know How to Make a Fruit Smoothie, you can make just about any flavor.
+Or, check out one of these simple recipes.

 Ingredients